Back to subject area

 20 Credits (Compulsory)

-This module, delivered in whole or in part by subject-specific staff, will introduce students to the content and staff of their chosen degree subject.
+This module, delivered in whole or in part by subject-specific staff, will continue students’ introduction to the content and staff of their chosen degree subject.
 Students will explore the disciplinary conventions, core concepts and professional requirements of their degree.
-The themes under discussion will vary according to the degree the students are studying, but each degree tutor group will enable students to gain familiarity with their chosen area of study and subject staff.
-In the tutor group, students will complete a capstone assessment designed and marked by staff in their subject area.
+The themes under discussion will vary according to the degree the students are studying, but each degree group will enable students to gain familiarity with their chosen area of study and subject staff.
+In the tutor group, students will complete a capstone assessment designed by staff in their subject area.

 Being human in a digital world